Intersex people and religion: Christianity

+Latter Day Saints

+Mormonism's largest denomination, the Church of Jesus Christ of Latter-day Saints (LDS Church), issued policies for intersex individuals for the first time in 2020.
+The new policies stated that for persons born intersex, the decision to determine a child's sex should be left to the parents, with the guidance of medical professionals, and that such decisions can be made at birth or delayed until medically necessary.

 Islam

-Scholars of Islamic jurisprudence have detailed discussions on the status and rights of intersex based on what mainly exhibits in their external sexual organs.
+Scholars of Islamic jurisprudence have detailed discussions on the status and rights of intersex people based on what mainly exhibits in their external sexual organs.
 The intersex rights includes rights of inheritance, rights to marriage, and rights to live like any other male or female.
 The legal interest in an otherwise statistically rare biological phenomenon bears correspondence to the Talmudic discussions of Intersex persons (different in content from Islamic teachings).

 An intersex person is called a Khunthaa in the books of Fiqh.
 Intersex medical interventions are considered permissible to achieve agreement between a person’s exterior, chromosomal make-up or sex organs.
-They are regarded as treatment and not the altering of Allah’s creation or imitation of the opposite sex.

 Anitism

 Lakapati is a hermaphrodite and a major fertility deity in the Tagalog religion.
 Her prowess on fertility covers not only human and divine fertility, but also the fertility of all other things such as wildlife, crops, trees, and plants.
 She is also the goddess of cultivated land.
 A prayer dedicated to Lakapati was recited by children when sowing seeds: "Lakapati, pakanin mo yaring alipin mo; huwag mong gutumin (Lakapati, feed this thy slave; let him not hunger)".
 Prominent among deities who received full-blown sacrifices, Lakapati is represented by a hermaphrodite image with both male and female parts and was worshiped in the fields at planting time.